Under Armour Horizon RTT Review Facts

 Although this shoe is marketed as a neutral running shoe

 , many runners commented on the added stability features.
 Since an increase in stability is key to a safe run in a trail shoe, Under Armour made sure to include some stability features.
 Runners reported that the midsole of the shoe and the heel counter helped the foot feel locked into place and kept the runner from dangerously rolling their ankle.

 Runners felt that the 7 mm heel drop on the Under Armour Horizon RTT is the perfect balance of support, stability, flexibility and cushioning.
 The 7 mm drop pushed this shoe closer to a natural heel drop

 , but still affords the runner the cushioning and support that many of us have come to rely on.
 This is a good middle ground for many runners.
 Reviewers said they still felt close to and connected to the ground below them, but they appreciated the stability features too.

 - TSS rock plates

 The bottom line on the Under Armour Horizon RTT is that it is a technologically advanced shoe made for the adventure-seeking runner.
-Under Armour knows how to make quality road shoes, exercise clothes and equipment, and now they are proving that they make quality trail shoes as well.
+Under Armour knows how to make quality road shoes, exercise clothes, and equipment, and now they are proving that they make quality trail shoes as well.
 These shoes offer excellent stability control and the perfect amount of comfort and cushioning.
 The EVA midsole absorbs shock and helps protect the runner.
-The style is trendy and eye catching, and runners loved that affordability of this shoe.
-A 7 mm drop gives this shoe the perfect mix between cushioning and natural running.
+The style is trendy and eye-catching, and runners loved that affordability of this shoe.
+A 7mm drop gives this shoe the perfect mix of cushioning and natural running.
 Finally, runners raved about the traction.
 There wasn't a terrain that these shoes couldn't handle.